samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 By tracking the sum of seconds spent working each job type, the rate at which the metric changes can identify how much worker time has been consumed.
-An increase of 15 over an interval of 15s implies a single continuously occupied worker (one second for every second that elaspes) while an increase of 30 would imply two workers, etc.
+An increase of 15 over an interval of 15s implies a single continuously occupied worker (one second for every second that elapses) while an increase of 30 would imply two workers, etc.

 Graphing worker activity during this incident should show us what we were up to.